Agrawal-Rajat/getdotnet/README.md

-# getdotnet
+# Welcome To getdotnet
-Website for downloading .NET.
+This Website is best for downloading .NET.